Information for victims of serious crime

 In some cases, a court attendance grant may also be available.
 This grant provides a small daily allowance in recognition of lost earnings while attending court or other hearings.

 Strict limits on total funding, daily amounts, and number of recipients apply.
-If you are attending court in your capacity as a witness, please talk with the police officer in charge of your case about financial support available.
+If you are attending court in your capacity as a witness, you are also entitled to other court attendance funding through the Victim Assistance Scheme as from 1 April 2022.
+Talk to the police officer in charge of your case about financial support available through the courts.

 Support for counselling